9 Places Associated with Historical Figures Who Loved Kanagawa

 Annex exterior

-Kansuiro is a historic hot spring inn that first opened as a therapeutic hot spring resort in Tonosawa, Hakone in 1614.
-Starting with Mito Mitsukuni, who stayed at Kansuiro in the mid-Edo period, many famous people have visited and stayed at Kansuiro, including Princess Kazunomiya and Princess Tenshoin Atsuhime, who were prominent figures in the turbulent end of the Edo period, Hirobumi Ito, Kogoro Katsura, and Heihachiro Togo, who led Japan in the aftermath of the Meiji Restoration, and modern literary figures Soseki Natsume and Toson Shimazaki.
+Kansuiro is a historic hot spring inn that opened as a therapeutic hot spring resort in Tonosawa, Hakone in 1614.
+Starting with Mito Mitsukuni, who stayed there in the mid-Edo period, many people have visited Kansuiro and made it their regular lodging, including Princess Kazunomiya and Princess Tenshoin Atsuhime, who were prominent figures in the turbulent end of the Edo period, Hirobumi Ito, Kogoro Katsura, and Heihachiro Togo, who led Japan in the aftermath of the Meiji Restoration, and modern literary figures Soseki Natsume and Toson Shimazaki.

-The building has three elegant large halls, all made from fine wood such as cedar, cherry, and paulownia.
+The hotel has three elegant large halls made of fine wood such as cedar, cherry, and paulownia.

 Large hall "Jindaikaku"

-The large hall is made of the finest Jindai cedar* discovered in the mountains of Hakone.
+The large hall is made of the finest Jindai cedar* discovered in the Hakone mountains.
 The ceiling is a double-folded coffered ceiling.

 *Jindai Cedar: Cedar wood that is over several hundred years old and has been buried underground or underwater for over 1,000 years.

-The museum also displays famous calligraphy and paintings left by famous people from various fields who visited Kansuiro.
+The museum also displays famous books and paintings left by famous people from various fields who visited Kansuiro.

 (Image provided by) Motoyu Kansuiro